 May Monarch robes 1881 to the present

 The dresses were originally made to fit any student since voting did not take place until May Day morning.
 Consequently the robes tended to be flowing and loose-fitting garments with areas of intricate embroidery.
 A later development was to collect measurements from every girl eligible for election, to hold the election prior to May Day and then to make a dress specifically for the winner.
-Later still the result of the election was announced in advance thereby enabling the newly elected queen to choose the style of her own dress.
+Later still the result of the election was announced in advance thereby enabling the newly elected monarch to choose the style of their own robes.

 (All images copyright of Whitelands College)

 |1881||Ellen||‘The student elected was in mourning for her father and was dressed completely in sombre black.
 Quick thinking by the Head Governess led to her placing her own large white silk evening shawl over the black dress and adding garlands of flowers’

 [M Cole, Whitelands College May Queen Festival, 1981, p22]

 After this it was decided to provide subsequent queens with a special dress.

 ‘Photos quite safe, but I’m rather frightened of my queen.
 She looks to me between 35 and 38, and rather as if she would bring back the inquisition and trial by the rack.
 Photographs are horrid things.’

 [Ruskin in a letter to Faunthorpe, 22nd May 1881]

 |1890||Thyra||The first May Queen to wear this dress, designed by Kate Greenaway and made at the Royal College of Needlework, was Queen Margaret in 1887.
 It was also worn by Queens Thyra, Jessie and Annie I.